-The VMware NSX platform is a critical pillar of VMware's Software Defined Data Center (SDDC) architecture.
-NSX network virtualization delivers for networking and security what VMware has already delivered for compute and storage.
+The VMware NSX network virtualization platform is a critical pillar of VMware's Software Defined Data Center (SDDC) architecture.
+NSX network virtualization delivers for networking what VMware has already delivered for compute and storage.
 In much the same way that server virtualization allows operators to programmatically create, snapshot, delete and restore software-based virtual machines (VMs) on demand, NSX enables virtual networks to be created, saved and deleted and restored on demand without requiring any reconfiguration of the physical network.
-The result fundamentally transforms the data center network operational model, decouples security from centralized physical network contructs, reduces network provisioning time from days or weeks to minutes and dramatically simplifies network operations.
+The result fundamentally transforms the data center network operational model, reduces network provisioning time from days or weeks to minutes and dramatically simplifies network operations.